Wednesday, June 2, 2010

 0 grams of cholesterol

-The Taylor Digital Nutrition Scale, which will weigh up to 8.8 pounds of food at a time, is available at many national retail chains; I bought mine at Targat a cost of $49.99 plus tax.
+The Taylor Digital Nutrition Scale, which will weigh up to 8.8 pounds of food at a time, is available at many national retail chains; I bought mine at Target for $49.99 plus tax.

 Disclosure: The author is in no way affiliated with Taylor Precision Products.
 The author purchased the product reviewed in this blog.